hmrc/play-auditing/README.md

 ### Version 7.11.0

-Drops support for Play 2.6 and 2.7.
+- Drops support for Play 2.6 and 2.7.
 Only Play 2.8 is supported.
+- Cross compiles for 2.12 and 2.13

 ### Version 5.0.0